-- 5. Press F5 to reload the MCAT html page and check the App ID. - 6.
+- 5. Press F5 to reload the MCAT HTML page and check the App ID. - 6.
 Control the PMSM motor using the MCAT "Control structure" tab, the MCAT "Application demo control" tab, or by directly writing to a variable in a variable watch. - 7.
 If you rebuild and download the new code to the target, turn the FreeMASTER application off and on.

-If the communication is not established successfully, perform these steps:
+If the communication is not established successfully, perform the following steps:

-1. Go to the "Project -> Options -> Comm" tab and make sure that "SDA" is set in the "Port" option and the communication speed is set to 115200 bps.
+1. Go to the "Project -> Options -> Comm" tab and make sure that the correct COM port is selected and the communication speed is set to 115200 bps.